 Mask pt.2-(working title/I'm uncreative/this will be fixed) To be posted soon.
 Takes place some months after Mask about Kiao.

-Do you need to read these stories or can I just read one?
-Well no. I didn't write them to be stand alones for better or for worse.
+Do you need to read these stories, or can I just read one?
+Well no. I didn't write them to be stand alone for better or for worse.
 I'm actually quite terrible at writing unconnected stories unless I set them up that way.
-These aren't so you're better off reading them together.
+These aren't, so you're better off reading them together.

 Author's note: Thanks to everyone who stops by and those who leave comments and rating.
 You're not required to do so.
-I won't being wishing ill-wshe on you if you don't.
+I won't being wishing ill-wishes on you if you don't.

 RoyalRoad is also where I mirror posting the story on my own website.
 I update at the exact same time.

-The only difference betwen here and there is that I have a little more information about the world there.
+The only difference between here and there is that I have a little more information about the world there.

-I am dsylexic and while Hy-Ruh-Ha has been edited multiple times, I've this lovely ability to overlook things.
+I am dyslexic and while Hy-Ruh-Ha has been edited multiple times, I've this lovely ability to overlook things.
 So if you spot one of those pesky errors do tell and I will fix it.
 Not quickly, but I do fix things.
-I currently don't have a schedule so to speak.
-I just pick a day to upday.
-Usually Thurday.
+Updated Thursdays.

 Questions are welcomed.